sunzuolei/mvo_android/README.md

   [Here to download OpenCV4Android](http://opencv.org/downloads.html)
 * OpenCV Manger

+### 2.BuildProject
+To build mvo_android, you can simply import cloned project into eclipse.I've already imported and set opencv3.1.0 as library,so you can jump this step.Run ndk-build and library will be generated into libs directory.
+After all this, your work tree will be like this:

 ### 2.Function
 Through this application , you can calcuate the position and attitude of camera.Moreover,it provides feature detection constantly.